G-Core/product-documentation/documentation/reseller-support/manuals/block-activate-users-and-sellers.md

 <img src="https://assets.gcore.pro/docs/reseller-support/manuals/block-activate-users-and-sellers/blocked-status-20.png" alt="Blocked column" width="80%">

-- If the status is "true", the seller is blocked and cannot access the account and services.
+- If the status is "true", the seller is blocked and cannot access the account and products.
-- If the status is "false", the seller is active and has access to the account and services.
+- If the status is "false", the seller is active and has access to the account and products.